simonmichael/hledger/doc/CSV.md

 We could create `checking.csv.rules` containing:

-    account1 assets:bank:checking
+	# skip the first CSV line (headings)
 	skip 1

+	# use the first three fields in each CSV record as transaction date, description and amount respectively
 	fields   date, description, amount

+	# prepend $ to CSV amounts
 	currency $

+	# always set the first account to assets:bank:checking
+	account1 assets:bank:checking

+	# if the CSV record contains ‘SAVINGS’, set the second account to assets:bank:savings
+	# (if not set, it will be expenses:unknown or income:unknown)
 	if ~ SAVINGS
 	 account2 assets:bank:savings

-This says:
-"always use assets:bank:checking as the first account;
-ignore the first line;
-use the first, second and third CSV fields as the entry date, description and amount respectively;
-always prepend $ to the amount value;
-if the CSV record contains 'SAVINGS', use assets:bank:savings as the second account".
 [CSV files](MANUAL.html#csv-files) in the manual describes the syntax.

 Now hledger can read this CSV file: